tisho/Switch.framerfx/README.md

     Returns the index of the current state of a Switch.

+-   `controls.setSwitchState(identifier: string, state: string | number)`

+    Sets the current state of a Switch.
+You can use either the name of the target state (which will be the same as the name of its layer in the Layers panel), or its numerical state index.

 -   `controls.setSwitchStateIndex(identifier: string, state: number)`

-    Sets the current state index of a Switch.
+    **(Deprecated in favor of `setSwitchState`)** Sets the current state index of a Switch.
 If the index isn't valid, it will still be accepted, but the targeted Switch will remain set to its last known good state.

--   `controls.setNextSwitchStateIndex(identifier: string, options: { wrapAround?: boolean } = {})`
+-   `controls.setNextSwitchState(identifier: string, options: { wrapAround?: boolean } = {})`

-    Sets the current state index of a Switch to the next available index.
-The second `options` parameter is optional, and allows you to specify whether the index will wrap around if trying to advance past the last one.
+    Sets the current state of a Switch to the next available one (the order is the same as the order in which you connected the states).
+The second `options` parameter is optional, and allows you to specify whether the state will wrap around if trying to advance past the last one.
 By default, `wrapAround` is true.

+    Compatibility note: This method used to be called `setNextSwitchStateIndex` in versions prior to v1.8.0.
+The old name is still supported.

--   `controls.setPreviousSwitchStateIndex(identifier: string, options: { wrapAround?: boolean } = {})`
+-   `controls.setPreviousSwitchState(identifier: string, options: { wrapAround?: boolean } = {})`

-    Sets the current state index of a Switch to the previous index (one behind the current one).
-The second `options` parameter is optional, and allows you to specify whether the index will wrap around if trying to go back beyond the first one.
+    Sets the current state of a Switch to the previous one (one behind the current one).
+The second `options` parameter is optional, and allows you to specify whether the state will wrap around if trying to go back beyond the first one.
 By default, `wrapAround` is true.

+    Compatibility note: This method used to be called `setPreviousSwitchStateIndex` in versions prior to v1.8.0.
+The old name is still supported.

 -   `controls.getAllSwitchStates(identifier: string) => string[]`